JuliaLang/www.julialang.org/blog/_posts/2019-01-18-fluxdiffeq.md

 x->diffeq_fd(p,reduction,2,prob,Tsit5(),u0=x,saveat=t)
 ```

-## Understanding the Neural ODE layer by example
+## Understanding the Neural ODE layer behavior by example

 Now let's use the neural ODE layer in an example to find out what it means.
 First, let's generate a time series of the Lotka-Volterra equation saved at